Something in the Water

 pH is a measure of the acidity or alkalinity of a solution.
 A lower pH means higher acidity.

-Around 8 million tonnes of plastic enters the ocean every year.
+Around 8 million tonnes of plastic enter the ocean every year.

 At least 1 million seabirds and 100,000 marine mammals die each year due to plastic pollution.